G-S9N6DX06CF

 zebra stripesZebras can recognize each other by their stripes

-Interestingly they seem to have some fascination with stripes.
+Interestingly, they have some fascination with stripes.

 There are accounts that even black and white stripes painted on a flat surface will attract them in groups.